 We all dream of having that perfect lawn.
-You know the type – where the grass is a full and brilliant green.
-A carefully maintained lawn can make your home look better and increase the value of your home.
+You know the type – where the grass is full and brilliant green.
+A carefully maintained lawn can make your home look better and even increase its value.

-Sadly, all too often lawns can suffer from lawn disease, even when cared for meticulously.
+Sadly, all too often grass can suffer from disease and harmful conditions, even when cared for meticulously.
 All sorts of problems can arise, from weeds to lawn diseases, that can affect the lawn that you’ve worked so hard to achieve.
-It’s time to figure out, once and for all how to address these problems, so you can fully enjoy a healthy and vibrant lawn.
+It’s time to figure out, once and for all how to address these lawn problems, so you can fully enjoy a healthy and vibrant lawn.

 Weeds In Your Yard

 One of the easiest problems to identify on your lawn is when weeds start popping up.
-Perhaps the most common is the dandelion.
-This weed is marked by the prominent yellow flower that looks like a puffball.
+Perhaps the most common is the dandelion, a weed that is marked by the prominent yellow flower that looks like a puffball.
 This pervasive weed can take over what would normally be an immaculate lawn.

 Lawn Weed Treatment and Solutions

-A weed control plan is critical for growing lawns.
-Weeds can damage your yard by competing with healthy grass for moisture, nutrients, light, and space.
-Eliminating weeds means helping your lawn grow which is the best defense against weeds.
+A weed control plan is critical.
+Weeds damage your yard by competing with healthy grass for moisture, nutrients, light, and space.
+Therefore, eliminating weeds means helping your lawn grow.

-Most broadleaf weeds, like dandelion and chickweed, can be controlled by letting your grass grow longer.
+Most broadleaf weeds, like dandelions and chickweed, can be controlled by letting your grass grow longer.
 Choosing a higher mowing setting will help limit the amount of sunlight these weeds receive.

 The timing of your weed treatment can also make a difference.
 Crabgrass, for example, is a grassy weed that is best controlled in the spring, right before the weeds germinate.
-Crabgrass germination typically occurs when the soil is above 65 degrees Fahrenheit.
+Crabgrass germination typically occurs when the soil is above 65 degrees Fahrenheit, so getting pre-emergent services complete before this temperature hits is key.
 While hot and dry weather encourages crabgrass, well-maintained and properly fertilized lawns that are watered and mowed regularly will prevent crabgrass from growing.

-Figure out which methods you need to use that will specifically address the weed problems your yard is facing.
-The right weed treatment program will not only get rid of current weeds but stop new ones from growing.
+In short, the right weed treatment program will not only get rid of current weeds but stop new ones from growing.

 Weeds aren’t the only thing that can have an impact on your lawn.
-Unfortunately, your yard can still be hit with lawn disease.
+Even with them out of the way, your yard can still be hit with lawn disease.

-Brown patch – Brown patches pop up in the summer on cool-season grasses.
-These brown patches are caused by a fungus in high temperatures.
-The big, discolored patches are round and can grow several feet wide.
-If left unchecked, brown patches can kill large areas of grass quickly.
+Brown patches are a type of grass fungus that pops up in the summer on cool-season grasses.
+These large discolored patches can grow several feet wide and are caused by fungus in high temperatures.
+If left unchecked without proper grass fungus treatment, brown patches can kill large areas of grass quickly.

-Rust – This disease will cause a yellowish discoloration on grass blades, which eventually turns to a rusty color (as the name suggests).
+This disease will cause a yellowish discoloration in grass blades, which eventually turns to a rusty color (as the name suggests).
 Warm-season grasses in soils that are moist and low in nitrogen are most susceptible to rust, which can cause lawns to thin and die out.

 Lawn Disease Control and Treatment

-If lawns are suffering from one or more disease, it’s important to get started on fixing it immediately.
+If lawns are suffering from one or more disease, it’s important to get started on fixing it immediately with weed treatment and lawn fungus control.
 Waiting will only make the problem worse.
 With this knowledge of how to best address lawn weeds and disease control, you’re well on your way to having that beautiful yard you’ve always wanted.